flynx/object.js/README.md

 handling.

 **Notes:**
-- this now is an instance method, in the future this may (or may not) move to being a class method...
+- `.__new__(..)` is an instance method, contrary to _Python_ that served as an inspiration for this protocol.
+This is done intentionally as in JavaScript there is no distinction between an instance and a class and defining `.__new__(..)` in the class would both add complexity as well as restrict the use-cases for the constructor.

 ## Components